Cokethorpe School

-The school has an outstanding recent sporting tradition with students playing national age group rugby (England under-16 and under-18) and also England women's hockey.
-The school also has numerous representatives in both regional and Oxfordshire rugby, football, cricket, hockey, athletics, and tennis.
-The school has also developed a reputation as a premier kayaking and sailing school, as well as for nurturing equestrian talents.

-The school operates a house system, with houses called Harcourt, Gascoigne, Swift, Queen Anne, Vanbrugh, Lower House (Year 7) and Feilden.
-The houses compete in sports such as house rugby and football for boys; hockey and netball for girls; and in field and track events at the annual school sports day.
-There are also competitions in the arts, such as house music, drama, photography and art.

-On-site is a theatre called The Shed, where drama productions, concerts and lectures are held.
-These can range from musicals to dance, even hip hop competitions.

 History

 The country house was used by Simon Harcourt, 1st Viscount Harcourt.
 When Major Percy Henry Guy Feilden and his wife, Dorothy Louisa Brand, moved there in 1908, they undertook extensive renovations.
 He died on 25 March 1944 and was buried there.
 His son, Major-General Randle Guy Feilden, who was later knighted, was his successor.
 In 1957, it was left with part of the grounds to Francis Brown, who opened the school as a secondary boys' boarding school with 14 pupils.
 In about 1960 Yarnton Manor was used as a dormitory of the school.
-In 1963 a charitable trust was formed, and in 1966 the school buildings and grounds were sold to the school trustees.
+In 1963, a charitable trust was formed, and in 1966, the school buildings and grounds were sold to the school trustees.

-The school is a joint Church of England and Roman Catholic foundation.
+Cokethorpe School is a joint Church of England and Roman Catholic foundation.
 The chapel is on the golf course on the school grounds.
 It is the former parish church of Hardwick and was restored and extended in 1973.

-In 1985 the roof of the northwest wing was studied while the building was being repaired.
+In 1985, the roof of the northwest wing was studied while the building was being repaired.
 In 1986 work began on the construction of further buildings.
 The School started admitting girls in 1992 and opened a Prep School in 1994.
 The boarding facility was closed in 2003.

+Facilities

+The school runs out of an 18th-century Grade II* listed Queen Anne style country house.
+The grounds include a chapel, rugby/football pitches, and astro pitches.
+A carved ‘giant’ peacock stands at the central crossroads within the school grounds.
+Cokethorpe has a strong sporting tradition with students playing national age group rugby and England women's hockey.